GioGioWasTaken/Linux-Machine/Brain/DnD/Reinhardt_Zepherine_Von_Lohengramm/Backstory.md

 Why, just last week, I graced the finest tavern with my presence—of course they recognized me on sight.
 I placed my order: roasted pheasant, rare wine, the works!
 It wasn’t until they asked for payment that they seemed to, ah, misunderstand my situation.
 "Sir, perhaps you have misplaced your wallet again?"
 How quaint!
 As if I would be so careless!
 I merely told them to add it to my immense tab, which, I assure you, is an investment they will cherish once I restore my fortunes!

 And who could forget the delightful moment when I entered the grand bazaar, eyeing the finest magical tomes, only to be told, "Sir, perhaps you'd like to try something in your price range... over there... by the discount potions?" [laugh] As if I—I—would stoop so low!
 Please!
 Those merchants will be begging me to return once my inevitable rise to power is complete.
 The riches of kingdoms will be at my fingertips soon enough.

-And who could forget the delightful moment when I entered the grand bazaar, eyeing the finest magical tomes, only to be told, "Sir, perhaps you'd like to try something in your price range... over there... by the discount potions?" [laugh] As if I—I—would stoop so low!
-Please!
-Those merchants will be begging me to return once my *inevitable* rise to power is complete.
-The riches of kingdoms will be at my fingertips soon enough.

 So, comrades, fear not!
 Though the world may tremble at the thought of me, ah, "struggling," it’s merely a temporary misunderstanding.
 For soon, we shall bask in the riches I am destined to reclaim!
 And when I do, I shall dine like a king, dressed like an emperor, and I might even throw a coin or two to those who doubted me.